Equity and Reconciliation Commission: Implementation

 Overall, the commission was received as a positive step towards a stronger and more democratic Morocco after a tumultuous, repressive and abusive period in its history.
 From the outset, the Dahir (royal decree) to begin the commission was unprecedented and very well looked upon.
 The quick response to implement financial reparations was received extremely well; within 18 months, the commission had distributed US$85 million to between 9,000 and 16,000 individuals.
 Additionally the government began the development of a community reparations programs, which included the cooperation of 250 organizations, both governmental and non-governments.
 As of 2009, the government had distributed US$2.57 million to various communities across Morocco as a part of this program.
 In addition, various ministries and agencies signed agreements to provide medical care and vocational training at no cost to the victims and their families.

 In regards to the recommendations made towards the constitution, the King endorsed the recommendations of the commission and stated the intention for the recommendations to be included in a revised draft constitution.
 In 2011, a newly drafted constitution was created (largely in response to the Arab Spring), incorporating the recommended human rights, however, there remain certain restrictions in place.

-Ultimately, the commission resulted in positive change in Morocco, including greater transparency, truth of the past abuses, and the ability for the country to begin a long healing process.